-A contest mention is a step that is used to resolve matters that are going to be a contested hearing / plea of not guilty.
+A contest mention is a step that is used to resolve matters before the matter is adjourned off to a contested hearing / plea of not guilty.

 The informant is expected to attend as are you and your lawyer.

 Your lawyer will have read the police brief, got instructions from you about what you want to happen and be able to advise the Magistrate what the issues in the case are.